williampsena/bugs-channel-ex/README.md

 # Challenges
 ## Done 👌

-- Handle and Sentry events from their SDKs
+- Handle Sentry events from their SDKs
 - Scrub events to avoid exposing sensitive information
 - Check for the presence of authentication keys
 - Send events to NATs
-- Get consumers (sub) and producers (pub) on board with NATS.
+- Get consumers (sub) and producers (pub) on board with NATS

 ## TODO